timruffles/js-class/slides/src/core-javascript.md

 ## Core
 {title:1}

-## What's in core
+## Aim

-- "Programming in the small"
+- Effective "programming in the small"
 - Writing JS like a native